SHPEUCF/apptutorial/_pages/assignments/Part1.md

 17 export default App;
 ```

-This is the general structure your files will have in react-native...
+This is the general structure your files will have in react-native:
 * **line 1**: import statement to use the React library
 * **line 2**: import the React component to be extended.
 This is so we can write `extends Component` instead of `extends React.Component`.